catataw/s2top/_docs/build.md

 make build
 ```

-To build a minimal Docker image containing only `ctop`:
+To build a minimal Docker image containing only `s2top`:
 ```bash
 make image
 ```